aigarsdz/runoff/README.md

 Things to do in the future versions:

 - Parse body_xml to filter XML tags and character entities.
-- Append only new messages to the previously genetrated files instead of appending everything or create different versions for the files.
+- Append only new messages to the previously genetrated files instead of appending everything or create different versions for the files when using `--no-archive option`.
 - Add some colors.

 If you have something to say about this gem or anything else, you can find me on Twitter as [@AigarsDz](http://twitter.com/AigarsDz "@AigarsDz").